calavera/calavera.github.com/_posts/2014-03-09-composable-builds-for-on-premise-products.md

 end
 ```

 As you might have guessed already, every conduit shares that `payload` argument.

-So, the final conduit that packs the debian files into the tarball looks like this:
+The conduit that packs the debian files into the tarball looks like this:

 ```ruby
 class BuildGhp